Learn how to make these amazing small world play ideas for kids in this child-directed clay activity by Danielle Falk of Little Ginger Studio.

 - pom-poms

-- colourful pebbles (I like using brightly colored aquarium pebbles)
+- colorful pebbles (I like using brightly colored aquarium gravel)

 - feathers